alaksatti/BrokeAsF/README.md

 ## How Does it Work?
 BrokeAsF takes advantage of regularly occuring events in San Francisco that offer food/meals.
 These events are all over SF and are offered at a variety of times.
-Many times these events are FREE as a way to draw in people.
+Many times these events are FREE, most probably as a method to draw people to their events.
 The locations to these events are accessed through APIs.
 Making this connection helps event planners fill up their events with people and helps people learn new things i.e. at tech events, while also getting a free meal.
 Although noted, this can have some unintended consequences.

+## RoadMap

+Currently BrokeAsF only services the San Francisco, CA area.
+However, in the future there are plans to expand to other locations in need.

+## Changes to Technology
+BrokeAsF is built using only front-end technology and APIs.
+Changes will be made to the architecture to the webapp to allow for a more robust application that would allow for more data to be collected.

+## Covid-19 Update

+Because BrokeAsF relies heavily on events for locations and because events have largely been cancelled due to the Covid-19 pandemic.
+Locations have been disabled until further notice.